xfhg/intercept/README.md

 ## Features

 - **Pattern matching:** intercept uses regex pattern matching technique to scan code for known vulnerabilities and customised patterns, reducing the time and effort required to identify and fix these common issues.
-[Chose from more than 1500 patterns](https://github.com/xfhg/intercept/tree/master/policy/unstable.yaml)
+[Library with more than 1500 patterns](https://github.com/xfhg/intercept/tree/master/policy/unstable.yaml)
 - **Customizable rules:** intercept allows users to customize all security rules used to scan their code, making it possible to tailor the scanning process to the specific requirements of their application or organization.
+- **API endpoint checks:** intercept supports gathering API data and applying the same pattern matching policies throughout it's response, complete with full telemetry.
 - **Integration with CI/CD:** intercept can easily be integrated into continuous integration and continuous deployment (CI/CD) pipelines, allowing security testing to be performed automatically as part of the development process.
 - **Detailed reporting:** intercept provides detailed reports on vulnerabilities and security issues, _fully compliant SARIF output_, including severity ratings and remediation advice, making it easy for developers to prioritize and address security concerns early on.
 - **Support for any programming language:** intercept supports scanning through any programming languages or file types,  making it a versatile tool for security testing across a range of applications and environments.